jejacks0n/mercury/README.md

     function onMercuryReady() { Mercury.saveUrl = '/content'; }

+#### Prototype

+    Event.observe(window, 'mercury:ready', function() { Mercury.saveUrl = '/content'; });

 ## Snippets

 Snippets are reusable and configurable chunks of markup.
-They can be defined by developers, and then placed anywhere in content regions.
+They can be defined by developers, and then placed anywhere in content regions that support them.
 When you drag a snippet into a region you'll be prompted to enter options, and after entering options the snippet will be rendered into the page as a preview.
-Snippets can be dragged around (in snippetable regions) and edited or removed.
+Snippets can be dragged around (in snippets regions), edited or removed.

 Mercury does very little to save content and snippets for you, but it does provide the ability to load snippets from your own storage implementation.
-Here's an example of loading existing snippet options back into Mercury.
+Here's an example of loading existing snippet options back into Mercury using jQuery.

     jQuery(window).on('mercury:ready', function() {
       Mercury.Snippet.load({
         snippet_1: {name: 'example', options: {'options[favorite_beer]': "Bells Hopslam", 'options[first_name]': "Jeremy"}}
       });
     });

+Snippet contents (when saved) are removed from the content.
+Their options and their placement does come through in the content however, and you're responsible for rendering your own snippet content when the page is being rendered.
+You can read more on the [wiki article about snippets](https://github.com/jejacks0n/mercury/wiki/Snippets).

 ## Reinitializing Regions